Images © Arup / F2K

 Futur2K

 The construction sector is entering a fundamental transition.
-While most industries have adopted system-based and product-oriented approaches, buildings are still largely developed as fragmented one-off projects instead of scalable systems that improve with every development cycle.
+While most industries have adopted system-based and product-oriented approaches, buildings are still largely developed as one-off projects, resulting in high costs, long planning cycles, fragmented supply chains, high CO2 emissions and significant material waste.

-Operating at the intersection of digital technology, architecture, engineering and industrialized production, we collaborate with partners from industry and research to develop a new approach to system-based construction.
+Operating at the intersection of digital technology, architecture, engineering and industrialized production, we collaborate with partners from industry and research to develop the physical and digital system architecture for our resource-efficient, system-based construction.

 BUILDING SECTOR